syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

     }
     ```

-    > We can disable the dynamic script rendering and refer the scripts from application end by using `IgnoreScriptIsolation` parameter in `AddSyncfusionBlazor()` at the `Program.cs` for `.NET 6` project and the `Startup.cs` for `.NET5` or `.NET Core SDK 3.1` project.
+    > You can disable the dynamic script rendering and refer the scripts from application end by using `IgnoreScriptIsolation` parameter in `AddSyncfusionBlazor()` at the `Program.cs` for `.NET 6` project and the `Startup.cs` for `.NET5` or `.NET Core SDK 3.1` project.
 For more details, please refer here for [how to refer custom/CDN resources](../common/custom-resource-generator/#how-to-use-custom-resources-in-the-blazor-application).

 3. Now, add the Syncfusion Blazor components in any .razor file in the `~/Pages` folder.
 For example, the calendar component is added in the **~/Pages/Index.razor** page.